HydAu/PowershellUISamples/README.md

 Individual Scripts
 ==================

-There is around 100 individual scripts.
+There is around 100 individual scripts, most of which are practical and can be easily used for common operations tasks.

 Finished Scripts
 ----------------

 |script|description
 | -------|:-------------:|
 | accordion_menu.ps1||